 Little Norfolk Nebraska is the Hub

-Orphan Grain Train’s International Center is the hub around which all Orphan Grain Train activity revolves.
-While the 22 branch and collection center locations around the country are all volunteer workers, the International Center employs 10 dedicated workers.
-These employees accomplish the task of arranging for international and domestic transportation of relief supplies for all of our 22 locations.
-Daily they work with customs officials, keep track of inventory, do the bookkeeping, and all other tasks needed to support the work of the satellite locations.
+Orphan Grain Train’s International Headquarters is the hub around which all Orphan Grain Train activity revolves.
+While the 25 branch and collection center locations around the country are all volunteer workers, the International Center employs 12 dedicated workers.
+These employees accomplish the task of arranging for international and domestic transportation of relief supplies for all of our 25 locations.
+Daily they work with customs officials, keep track of inventory, do the bookkeeping, update promotional material and all other tasks needed to support the work of the satellite locations.

 OGT received some very sad news January 17th.
 One of our Haitian recipients, Leonard Isidor was shot and killed outside his home this afternoon.
 Leonard visited OGT home office in 2015 with Dick Buethe of Haiti Lutheran Mission Society.
 He gave to others freely what was given to him and often sang hymns of praise while doing so.
 He had a church, the Evangelical Lutheran Church of Zion, built beside his home and after services he would distribute baggies of beans or rice to those in need.
 He sent OGT pictures and videos of distributing OGT donated food and supplies to those in need.
 He was given an OGT polo shirt and wore that in most all of the distribution pictures.
 Please remember Leonard, his family and congregation in your prayers.
 He will be missed.
 (Below is from when he visited us here at the Home office.)
 (1/2017)